 RPM Mistakes Take Different Forms

 With remote patient monitoring, patients can gain access to more care, enjoy a higher quality of care, and feel support where gaps once existed.
 Conversely, providers can get a closer look at their patient's health data and give more timely, relevant advice based on said data.
-Because of this, hospitals will see reduced admissions, better patient outcomes, and even recurring revenue.
+Because of this, hospitals will see reduced admissions and better patient outcomes.

 It can be a great addition to your practice that everyone will relish, but that doesn’t mean mistakes can’t occur.
 As a vendor ourselves, we’ve seen it all.
 So as to make this a bit easier to digest, we’ve broken the common mistakes up into three general categories: